gtauzin/gtauzin/README.md

 ## Hi, I am Guillaume 👋

-I am a ML scientist with 6y+ experience and a passion for ML frameworks development.
+I am a ML scientist with 6y+ experience and a passion for ML package development.
 I enjoy finding simple, interpretable solutions to problems and coding them in a modular way.
 I believe in FOSS and I look forward to making contributions.

 ### About me
 - I have been working on a number of tabular and time series tasks.
 At the moment, I make use of smart grid data to support utilities in performing predictive maintenance of electricity grid equipment.